jodaf/quilvyn-oldschool/README.md

 ### Installation

-To use quilvyn-oldschool, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/OldSchool.js' entry in the PLUGINS definition in quilvyn.html.
+To use quilvyn-oldschool, unbundle the release package into the plugins/ subdirectory within the Quilvyn installation directory, then append the following lines to the file plugins/plugins.js:

+    RULESETS['AD&D First Edition (1E)'] = {
+      url:'plugins/OldSchool.js',
+      group:'Old School D&D',
+      require:'v3.5 (SRD only)'
+    };
+    RULESETS['AD&D Second Edition (2E)'] = {
+      url:'plugins/OldSchool.js',
+      group:'Old School D&D',
+      require:'v3.5 (SRD only)'
+    };

 ### Usage

-Once the OldSchool plugin is installed as described above, start Quilvyn and choose First Edition, Second Edition, or OSRIC from the Rules menu in the editor window.
+Once the quilvyn-oldSchool package is installed as described above, start Quilvyn and choose 'First Edition' and/or 'Second Edition' from the rule sets menu in the initial window.